montoyamoraga/tiny-trainable-instruments/certification/workshop-questionnaire-en.md

-# Tiny Trainable Instruments - Workshop Questionnaire
+# Tiny trainable instruments - Workshop Questionnaire

-The purpose of this questionnaire is to learn about your experience building and using Tiny Trainable Instruments, which output multimedia events using creative machine learning.
+The purpose of this questionnaire is to learn about your experience building and using Tiny trainable instruments, which output multimedia events using creative machine learning.
 With this questionnaire, we can make changes for the next set of artists and enthusiasts who use them.

 Participation in this questionnaire is optional.
 You do not have to answer any questions you don’t want to answer.
 You can stop participation in this questionnaire at any time if you want to.
 All your answers will be kept fully anonymous.